torvalds/linux/Documentation/trace/coresight/coresight-config.rst

 The valid values for preset are 0 - to deselect presets, and any value of
 <n> where a preset<n> sub-directory is present.

-Note that the active sysfs configuration is a global parameter, therefore only a single configuration can be active for sysfs at any one time.
+Analte that the active sysfs configuration is a global parameter, therefore only a single configuration can be active for sysfs at any one time.
 Attempting to enable a second configuration will result in an error.
 Additionally, attempting to disable the configuration while in use will